MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

 ## Overview

 Permissions as AL objects is now the default model.
-For example, you'll see this change in a v18 demonstration database.
+You'll see this change, for example, in a v18 demonstration database.
 If you view the permissions-related tables in the database, like the **Permission Set** and **Permission** tables, you'll notice that tables are almost empty.

 Although it's recommended to transition to permissions defined as AL objects, you can choose to continue using the legacy databased permissions model.
-The permissions model used by your solution is changed by a server setting called **Use Permission Sets From Extensions**.
+You specify which permissions model your solution uses by changing [!INCLUDE[server](../developer/includes/server.md)] setting called **Use Permission Sets From Extensions**.

 When upgrading from previous version, decide which model you want to use.
 Then, follow the appropriate instructions in the next sections.